bbangert/zilch/README.rst

 =====

 ``zilch`` is a small extensible `ZeroMQ <zeromq.org>`_ based reporting and collecting library for Python.
-This library is inspired by `David Cramer's Sentry <https://github.com/dcramer/sentry>`_, but aims to implement just the core features in a smaller code/feature footprint with additional functionality provided purely by additional extension packages.
+This library is inspired by (and uses several of the same functions from)`David Cramer's Sentry
+<https://github.com/dcramer/sentry>`_, but aims to implement just the core
+features in a smaller code/feature footprint with additional functionality provided purely by additional extension packages.

 Requirements
 ============

 * `zeromq <http://zeromq.org>`_
-* `sqlalchemy <http://sqlalchemy.org/>`_ for the SQLAlchemy collector backend
+* `sqlalchemy <http://sqlalchemy.org/>`_ for the built-in SQLAlchemy collector backend

 Usage
 =====